Psychology

 In this module, you’ll explore in detail the idea of the self, the process of autobiographical memory, and the relationship between these two constructs.
 You’ll cover topics such as how memories can enhance or sabotage the self, and how processes of self and memory change in ageing and clinical disorders.
 You’ll explore research suggesting that the self has an impact on how we imagine the future, as well as remember the past, and will examine questions such as, ‘How much does who we are depend on what we remember?’, and ‘Is the self-associated with ‘special’ cognitive processes in memory?'

-Health: Behaviour Change and Prevention
+Health: Behaviour Change

 In this module, you’ll explore how psychological approaches to behaviour change are important for helping people switch to healthier behaviours, for example, stopping smoking, reducing drinking, better eating and more exercise.
 You’ll also get an insight into how psychology can help us to understand how to prevent people from adopting risky health behaviours, especially in children and younger people.
 There will be an opportunity for you to co-design interventions that investigate the effectiveness of behaviour change and prevention.
-By the end of this module, you shall gain an appreciation and critical understanding of the ways in which psychological theory and evidence have been used to inform behaviour change and prevention interventions.
+By the end of this module, you will gain an appreciation and critical understanding of the ways in which psychological theory and evidence have been used to inform behaviour change and prevention interventions.

 The Psychology of Motor Skill and Play